jeet0007/time-sheet/README.md

 Finally you have the client id <br>
 You now need to set the Google Calendar client in the Extension configuration Checkout <br>
 <a href="https://manual.raycast.com/preferences">Raycase Manual for instructions on how to do so</a>

 ## Features

- * Crete,edit,delete tasks
+-   Crete, edit, delete tasks
- * Export tasks to json or Yaml file
+-   Export tasks to json or Yaml file
- * Import tasks from google calendar
+-   Import tasks from google calendar
- * Duplicate task
+-   Duplicate task